 7) Return freedom of voluntary (not mandated) prayer to the schools and all public places.
 Federal law.
 Erasing God from the public square has not worked.
 It has created a void that greedy interests have filled with shallow values and outright sleaze.
-Further, while some of you may think it’s kind of funny to talk about, for example, “no prayer in schools but the University of Michigan is building prayer rooms for Muslims,” as was announced in 2007;** or, “no public prayer but they’re building prayer rooms for one faith at the airport”–I don’t.
-Of course there is nothing wrong with letting people express religious beliefs, in appropriate settings and without mandating that anyone else do or believe the same, in public settings.
+Further, while comedians may think it’s funny to talk about, for example, “no prayer in schools…but the University of Michigan is building prayer rooms for Muslims,” as was announced in 2007;** or, “no public prayer…but they’re building prayer rooms for one faith at the airport”…I don’t.
+Of course there is nothing wrong with letting people express religious beliefs — in appropriate settings and without mandating that anyone else do or believe the same — in public settings.
 Now we must extend that same courtesy to all faiths, including the Christian faith tradition that was at the core of the founding of this nation.
-As a bonus, by “allowing” voluntary expressions of religious expression we will potentially be providing a spiritual haven for someone who would have become the next mass killer.
+As a bonus, by allowing voluntary expressions of religious expression we will potentially be providing a spiritual haven for someone who would have become the next mass killer.

 9) Force schools to address, in meaningful ways, the serious bullying that has provably and directly led to a number of these shootings.
-Combination of federal, state and local action.
-This nation has now experienced story after story, for years on end, of out-of-control bullying of some students by others–and school administrators who ignore and deny it; who even when confronted with clear evidence, take no action to resolve it; and who instead ostracize and humiliate bullying victims and their families.
+Federal, state, and local action.
+This nation has now experienced story after story, for years on end, of out-of-control bullying of some students by others–and school administrators who ignore and deny it; who even when confronted with clear evidence, take no action to resolve it; and who instead ostracize and humiliate the victims of bullying and their families.
 This must come to an end because it is a primary reason schools became the preferred venue for these mass killings.
 School administrators must take action on bullying–or be replaced in their jobs by those who take it seriously and act accordingly.

 ** After a public outcry, the university has now made them available to all faiths